 The Department of Child and Adolescent Development offers a degree program which leads to a Bachelor of Arts in Child and Adolescent Development.
-Students choose an "Option" based on their interests and professional goals.
+Students in the major choose either the Applied Development Science Option or Early Childhood Development Option.
+Students in the major seeking an academically enriched undergraduate experience can choose to participate in the Department's Honors Program.
+Students majoring in other fields can choose to join the Minor in Child and Adolescent Development.

 Research methodology and a scientific approach to development is emphasized so students may be adequately and competitively prepared for advanced degree and professional programs.
-This is an excellent choice for those preparing to be clinical social workers, clinical/counseling/school psychology, K-12 teaching, college teaching, and developmental research.
+This is an excellent choice for those preparing for the fields of clinical social work, clinical/counseling/school psychology, K-12 teaching, college teaching, and developmental research.

 - students can take more courses from other departments such as Psychology, Family & Consumer Science, Anthropology, etc. (this is also helpful if you are double-majoring/minoring)